dgerabagi/aiascent-dev/prompt.md

             toggleMute: () => set(state => ({ isMuted: !state.isMuted })),
             setPlaybackSpeed: (speed) => {
                 set({ playbackSpeed: speed });
-                // If currently playing, restart the slideshow with the new speed if (get().playbackStatus === 'playing' || get().playbackStatus === 'paused') {
+                if (get().playbackStatus === 'playing' || get().playbackStatus === 'paused') {
                     get().startSlideshow();
                 }